blrobin2/blrobin2.github.io/_posts/2018-11-12-aggr-haskell-part-1.md

 * The `&//` operator "applies the Axis to all the descendants".
 Wait, wait, I'll explain!
 * `content` gets all of the content from our current point downward.
 So, combined with &//, what it means is that we are stopping our digging, and just converting everything from within this node inward into Text.

 Phew!
 That's a lot of information.
 And believe me, I did not understand that when I first used these operators.
 I just looked a the tutorial, saw they worked and applied them to my situation.
 When first working with a library, I believe that's perfectly valid way of approaching it.
-It's only when you need more than what the base cases show that you'll need to dig in and learn enough to progress.
+It's only when you need more than the basics that you'll need to dig in and learn enough to progress.

 We can use a similar operator to get to the pubDates, which is what we're considering the release date.